gafei/cse-674-linkedlists-hw1-/readme.txt

 In the doubly linked list, we have a class called "doublyNode" which represents a node object within the doubly linked list.
 The "doublyNode" includes an int "data" variable and has a pointer reference called "next" which points to the next "doublyNode" object in the list and "previous" pointer reference that points to the previous "doublyNode" object in the list.

 An additional class called "doublyList" which represents a series of "doublyNodes" linked together with the "next" and "previous" pointers.
-In this class, we define functions that allow us to maniupluate the doubly linked list.
+In this class, we define functions that allow us to manipulate the doubly linked list.

 ---------------------------------
 Team of Four - Singly Linked List
 ---------------------------------

-To display our numbers in the "team of four" order, we perform a "modulous 4" operation on an internal counter within the displayNodesByFours() function.
+To display our numbers in the "team of four" order, we perform a "modulus 4" operation on an internal counter within the displayNodesByFours() function.

 This allows us to properly display the nodes in the "team of four" format.